ucbi/uniform/guides/ejectsystem/Code Transformations.md

 ## Code Fences

-In any file, you can use "code fence" comments to remove code unless certain criteria are met.
+In any `.ex` or `.exs` file, you can use "code fence" comments to remove code unless certain criteria are met.

 To remove code unless the ejected app depends on a Lib Dependency called `my_lib`, wrap it in these comments: